kaderkabore/Mavros-Tutorial/README.md

 If you have any question please reach us.

-You can also refered to these tutorials./n https://dev.px4.io/master/en/simulation/gazebo.html https://edu.gaitech.hk/gapter/mavros-basics.html
+You can also refered to these tutorials.

+https://dev.px4.io/master/en/simulation/gazebo.html
+https://edu.gaitech.hk/gapter/mavros-basics.html
 https://akshayk07.weebly.com/offboard-control-of-pixhawk.html.